 Contact non-PTCAS programs directly with updated information.

-If you learn that all spots have been filled, but that you have been put on an admissions waitlist, immediately contact the program to express your continued and enthusiastic interest.
-Not everyone who is offered admission, accepts.
+If you learn that all spots have been filled, but that you have been put on an admissions waitlist, consider contacting the program to express your continued and enthusiastic interest.
+Not everyone who is offered admission accepts.
 Therefore, programs often go fairly deep into their waitlist, so don't give up!
 Sometimes applicants who take the time to express continued interest are among the first to be contacted if spaces do open up.
 If after doing so you don't hear back for a week or two, feel free to contact them to again express your interest.